 5.5.1 General Principles

 There is a significant amount of rural land within Loyalist Township.
 Rural lands is are defined as lands where soil classes 4, 5, 6, and 7 as defined by the Canada Land Inventory of Soil Capability for Agriculture, were found to predominate. which are generally located outside settlement areas and outside prime agricultural areas.
 Land designated as Rural is shown on Schedule "A".
-Within the Rural designation there are agricultural activities but they tend to be dispersed There has been much pressure in the past to develop rural areas for residential, seasonal residential, and other non-farm uses.
+Within the Rural designation there are agricultural activities but they tend to be dispersed.
+There has been much pressure in the past to develop rural areas for residential, seasonal residential, and other non-farm uses.
 It is expected that such pressures will continue.
 Use of lands for these purposes is desirable as long as it takes place within a planning framework consistent with the overall strategy of this Plan.

 The recreational amenities afforded by the Township's extensive shoreline have attracted a significant level of year round and seasonal residential development.
 Some of the development has been unplanned and much of it was initially intended for seasonal use.
 Conversions to year round residential use has occurred with and without the benefit or knowledge as to the impact of the conversions on the Township, and on the provision of services or ability of the area to sustain the changed intensity of use.
 Examples can also be found of development on private services on small lots (less than 0.2 hectares) and located along private roads.
 The expansion of such existing patterns is discouraged.